bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-02-03-How-to-Build-and-Deploy-a-Nodejs-Api-on-Google-Cloud.md

   .get( (req, res, next) => {
 ```

-Alright, so now the DB is fully working.
+Alright, so now the DB is fully working from localhost.

 ## Deploy to Google Cloud Using gcloud

-Now for the fun part: running all of this from Google Cloud Platform.
+Now for the fun part: running all of this from Google Cloud Platform, and accessing the API from the internet.

 From the directory where `index.js` etc is, run: